Control and Evaluations Part 1

 - Operators - unary, binary, arithmetic, assignment, comparison, logical, identity, membership and bitwise operators

 The source code for this module may be found on GitHub in the HyperLearning AI public repository for this course.
-Where code snippets are provided below, you are strongly encouraged to type and execute these Python statements in your own Jupyter notebook instance.
+Where code snippets are provided in this module, you are strongly encouraged to type and execute these Python statements in your own Jupyter notebook instance.

 1. Basic Concepts